 The Clinical Team model provides additional traning and support for students throughout their practicum experiences.
 A Clinical Mentor meets weekly with Clinical Teams of five to eight students at various levels of practiucm training.
 These teams are designed to enhance the clinical skills and professional growth of each student.
 The mixture of training levels provides a rich training environment in which students learn from each other as well as from the faculty mentor.
 Students present clinical cases and discuss diagnostic, therapeutic, ethical, and case conceptualization issues with the team.
 The Clinical Mentor overseees, evaluates, and provides constructive feedback to students with the purpose of facilitating their clinical skills and professional growth.

 Clinical teams do not take the place of on-site supervision in practicum sites.
 Rather, these teams function in addition to the primary site supervision that each student receives on a weekly basis.
-The on-site supervision assures appropriate clinical care for each client/patient, while on-campus oversight assures appropriate clinical skill development and professional growth of students.
+The on-site supervision assures appropriate clinical care for each client/patient, while on-campus oversight and consultation assures appropriate clinical skill development and professional growth of students.